networking

-Routing and Switching
+Routing & Switching

-In part 1 of my recaps, I touched up on core foundations for CCNA 1, to clear up misconceptions new readers may face.
-This section however, is probably the harshest portion of material to digest, primarily because of the dense capacity combined with routing protocols and subnetting.
-So here goes round two of my condensed notes to help solidify some ground here.
-If you would like to view the raw compilation I’ve written, please feel free to check out my repo.
+This section, is probably one of the harsher portions of the material to digest — primarily because of the dense capacity of information combined with routing protocols and subnetting.
+Here is round two of my condensed roundup to help solidify knowledge.
+If you would prefer to view the full compilation of notes, feel free to check out my repo.

 IOS Commands to Know

-in order to conserve time./* Basic switch management access (IPv4)
+/* Basic switch management access (IPv4)

 */switch